+We pasta-tively love this craft!
 Making macaroni necklaces is a great activity for kids of all ages.
-If you are a busy parent—having your child make these while you prepare your own pasta dinner is a good use of time, and allows for family bonding in the kitchen.
+If you are a busy parent—having your child make these while you prepare your own pasta dinner is a good use of time and allows for family bonding in the kitchen.

 There are many ways to dye and color your pasta.
 You can use the method detailed below, which is similar to dyeing Easter eggs, or you can use acrylic or tempera paint to paint each piece of pasta individually.
-Try using a fine tipped paint brush to add details like stripes or spots to your painted or dyed pasta.
-To have the paint or dye really stay on the pasta for longer wear, consider spraying the finished product with clear acrylic finishing spray.
+You can also use a fine tipped paint brush to add details like stripes or spots to your finished painted or dyed pasta necklace.

-Don't stop just at macaroni necklaces: there are tons of other crafts for kids that involve pasta.
+Don't stop just at macaroni necklaces.
+There are tons of other crafts for kids that involve pasta.
 You could make bracelets, hair-clips, garlands, and shellfish.
-Let this necklace be a jumping off point for other art projects to try!Continue to 2 of 11 below.
+Let this necklace be a jumping off point for other art projects to try.

-- 1 large jar filled with 2 cups water*
+- 1 jar or bowl filled with 2 cups water

 - 1/2 cup vinegar